Table of Contents

 that exist in the table.
 The name of this file is the same as the

-name of the table with the extension CSM
+name of the table with the extension CSM.

-If you examine the test.CSV
+If you examine the test.CSV file in the

 database directory created by executing the preceding statements,